niedermm/Notes-and-Documentation/README.md

-# git-help-and-notes
+# Notes-and-Documentation
-Documentation related to the use of github
+Documentation related to the use of github, python, and other things